-When Moon Knight comes back for the second season, do you want Marc Spector’s darkest alter ego to be front & center or just hiding in the shadows like he has been doing till now?
-What do you think director Mohamed Diab has in store for the Egyptian god Khonshu and his relationship with Jake Lockley?
+Do you want Marc Spector’s darker alter persona to be up and center when Moon Knight returns for its second season, or do you want him to continue hiding in the shadows like he has been doing up until this point?
+What do you believe the director Mohamed Diab has in store for the connection between the Egyptian god Khonshu and Jake Lockley?

-In addition to Marc’s obliviousness toward Jake, Moon Knight left the whereabouts of his wife Layla El-Faouly (May Calamawy) unanswered, nor did it confirm whether she relinquished her status as a host for the Egyptian god Taweret.
+In addition to Marc’s ignorance toward Jake, Moon Knight did not answer the question of where his wife Layla El-Faouly (played by May Calamawy) was or whether she had given up her role as a host for the Egyptian god Taweret.
+It also did not confirm whether or not she had given up her status as a host for Taweret.